julieqiu/exp/librarian/README.md

   automation.
 - The system is designed so that `git log` and `.librarian.yaml` describe the full history of generation inputs and release versions.
+- All configuration lives in YAML files - no hidden state or external databases.